theSherwood/sinuous-context/README.md

 ## Installation

-There are three ways to consume sinuous-context
+There are two ways to consume sinuous-context

 ### ESM